Gjirokastër: Demography

+Gjirokastër rapidly grew in the Ottoman era and it was key area of Ottoman urbanization in the Balkans.
+It was one of the main cities in the Janina vilayet.
+The population of Gjirokastër was predominantly Albanian-speaking in the final Ottoman era (late 19th/early 20th century) except for a small number of Greek-speaking families.
+In the period of the Second World War and its aftermath, some Albanian-speaking Orthodox Christians from the nearby region of Lunxhëri settled in Gjirokastër.
+Some inhabitants from the Zagori region in Albania also settled in the town.
+In the 2000s, the town's population fluctuated approximately between 42,000 and 47,000 people.

+Gjirokastër is home to an ethnic Greek community that according to Human Rights Watch numbered about 4,000 out of 30,000 in 1989, although Greek spokesmen have claimed that up to 34% of the town is Greek.
+Gjirokastër is considered a center of the Greek community in Albania.
+A Greek consulate is in the town.
+The Romani and Balkan Egyptians settled in Gjirokastër in 1967 and inhabit the Zinxhiraj neighbourhood, numbering 150 families.
+In 2000, the Organization for Security and Co-operation in Europe (OSCE) estimated the Romani and Balkan Egyptians compose 3.4 percent of the town's population.
+Post–communism, some Aromanians from Lunxhëri migrated to Greece, and after returning to Albania, they chose to settle in Gjirokastër instead of their former villages.

-Gjirokastër by the population is the largest municipality in the Gjirokastër County.
-According to INSTAT, based on the 2011 Census, Gjirokastër Municipality was estimated to have 28,673 residents (a density of 53.91 persons/km2) living in 6,919 housing units, while the county as a whole has a total of 72,176 inhabitants.
-The population of the municipality includes the urban and rural population in its Administrative Units such as: Antigonë; Cepo; Lazarat; Lunxhëri; Odrie and Picar.
-The city of Gjirokastër itself has a resident population of 19,836 inhabitants which are a predominantly urban population.
+By population, Gjirokastër is the largest municipality in the Gjirokastër County.
+According to INSTAT, based on the 2011 Census, Gjirokastër Municipality was estimated to have 28,673 residents (a density of 53.91 persons/km2) living in 6,919 housing units, while the county as a whole had a total of 72,176 inhabitants.
+The population of the municipality included the urban and rural population in its Administrative Units such as: Antigonë, Cepo, Lazarat, Lunxhëri, Odrie and Picar.
+The city of Gjirokastër itself had a resident population of 19,836 inhabitants, who were a predominantly urban population.

 In the municipality, the population was spread out, with 16.76% from the age 0 to 14, 69.24% from 15 to 64, and 13.98% who were 65 years of age or older.
 As far as the city itself is concerned, the population was spread out, with 16.93% from the age 0 to 14, 70.27% from 15 to 64, and 12.78% who were 65 years of age or older.

-The town has 43,000 inhabitants.
-Gjirokastër is home to an ethnic Greek community that according to Human Rights Watch numbered about 4,000 out of 30,000 in 1989, although Greek spokesmen have claimed that up to 34% of the town is Greek.
-Gjirokastër is considered the center of the Greek community in Albania.
-Given the large Greek population in the town and surrounding area, there is a Greek consulate in the town.
-Other minorities are smaller numbers of Aromanians and Roma.
+The results of the 2011 census were affected by a boycott by minorities.
+The European Council's Advisory Committee on the Framework Convention for the Protection of National Minorities stated that "the results of the census should be viewed with the utmost caution and calls on the authorities not to rely exclusively on the data on nationality collected during the census in determining its policy on the protection of national minorities".